Join us on this adventure-packed small group tour! This fully escorted tour departs on Saturday, June 27, 2020, and has limited seats. Book now!

 On this Small Group tour, travel from Quito to Guayaquil through the highlands of Ecuador.
 This 10-day tour will show you why Ecuador is undoubtedly one of the most beautiful destinations in Latin America.
 We start in Quito, a UNESCO World Heritage Centre full of history and charm.
 You will also travel to the bustling and fascinating market of Otavalo where you can interact with locals.

-Continue travelling south through the Avenues of the Volcanos in the highlands of Ecuador.
-Here, not only you will have fantastic views of the Andes but will be able to explore the towns of Patate, Baños, and Riobamba.
+Continue travelling south through the Avenues of the Volcanoes in the highlands of Ecuador.
+Here, not only will you have fantastic views of the Andes but you will be able to explore the towns of Patate, Baños, and Riobamba.
 You will also travel by train on “one of the world’s most difficult railroad” due to the geographical obstacles that had to be faced during its construction.
 The train will take you to the famous “Devil’s Nose”, descending 800 meters in a zigzag through a rocky formation.
 The descent allows us to experience the different climate zones from the highlands towards the coast vast open valleys.
 Then visit the Ingapirca ruins where you can learn about the Cañari & Inca civilisations before arriving into Cuenca.
 The red-tiled roofs, flowery plazas and colonial architecture of Cuenca make it one of the prettiest cities in the Americas.
 Lastly, travel to the beautiful Cajas National Park on your way to Guayaquil.